Red-Hat-Developer-Games/quarkus-challenge/README.md

 #### CRW access

-* Choose an user.
+- Choose an user.
 This user will be used to access the CRW and the OpenShift Web Console.

-* Launch the CRW creation by clicking the CodeReady Workspaces link (specific to your team) mentioned in the access data document.
+- Launch the CRW creation by clicking the CodeReady Workspaces link (specific to your team) mentioned in the access data email.

-* Once the CRW creation done, access to your CRW and sign up with your own user (selected previously) and full fill the form:
+- Once the CRW creation done, access to your CRW and sign up with your own user (selected previously) and full fill the form:

   user: USERNAME
   pwd: openshift